KajsaMB/country-info-app/README.md

 ### Backend (Node.js with Express)

-1. Navigate to the 'country-info-app' directory.
+1. Navigate to the 'backend' directory inside the 'country-info-app' directory.

-   cd country-info-app
+   cd country-info-app/backend

-2. Install the required dependencies
+3. Install the required dependencies

     npm install

 ### Frontend (React)

-1. Navigate to the 'client' directory inside the 'country-info-app' directory.
+1. Navigate to the 'frontend' directory inside the 'country-info-app' directory.

-    cd client
+    cd ../frontend

 2. Install the required dependencies